SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-04.md

 # Convergence Considerations

 Convergence issues SHOULD be carefully considered in inter-domain SAV mechanisms due to the dynamic nature of the Internet.
-Internet routes undergo continuous changes, and SAV rules MUST proactively adapt to these changes, such as prefix and topology changes, in order to prevent false positives or reduce false negatives.
+Internet routes undergo continuous changes, and SAV rules MUST proactively adapt to these changes, such as prefix and topology changes, in order to prevent false positives and reduce false negatives.
 To effectively track these changes, the SIM should promptly collect SAV-related information from various SAV information sources and consolidate them in a timely manner.

 In particular, it is essential for the SAV-specific message processors to proactively communicate the changes of the SAV-specific Information between ASes and adapt to route changes promptly.
-However, during the routing convergence process, the real forwarding paths of prefixes can undergo rapid changes within a short period.
-The changes of the SAV-specific Information may not communicated in time between ASes to update SAV rules, false positives or false negatives may happen.
+However, during the routing convergence process, the traffic paths of the source prefixes can undergo rapid changes within a short period.
+The changes of the SAV-specific Information may not be communicated in time between ASes to update SAV rules, false positives or false negatives may happen.
 Such inaccurate validation is caused by the delays in communicating SAV-specific Information between ASes, which occur due to the factors like packet losses, unpredictable network latencies, or message processing latencies.
 The design of the SAV-specific protocol should consider these issues to reduce the inaccurate validation.
+One potential solution is that the inter-domain SAVNET architecture can adopt the information from RPKI ROA Objects and ASPA objects to generate SAV rules, as these information is more stable and can help avoid false positives, which is important for the legitimate traffic to work normally.

-Besides, for the inter-domain SAVNET architecture, the potential ways to handle the convergence issues of the SAV-specific protocol is to consider using the general information such as routing information from the RIB to generate temporary SAV rules until the convergence process of the SAV-specific protocol is finished.
-The inter-domain SAVNET architecture can generate looser SAV rules to reduce false positives based on the general information, and thus reduce the impact to the legitimate traffic.
+Besides, for the inter-domain SAVNET architecture, the potential ways to deal with the inaccurate validation issues during the convergence of the SAV-specific protocol or/and the extension to an existing protocol is to consider using the information from RPKI ROA Objects and ASPA objects to generate SAV rules until the convergence process of the SAV-specific protocol is finished, since these information is more stable and can help avoid false positives, and thus avoiding the impact to the legitimate traffic.

 # Management Considerations